hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-2.md

 - D. Start a new rolling update.
 Select the Opportunistic update mode.
 - https://cloud.google.com/compute/docs/instance-groups/rolling-out-updates-to-managed-instance-groups
 - The key here is "you don't want to update any running instances".
-Only opportunistic support this. jawulya
+Only opportunistic support this.
+- MIGs, template, Automatic==proactive, Selective=opportunistic

 <hr />